prestodb/tempto/README.md

 parameter.

 Currently we support:
  * `HiveTableDefinition` - allowing defining tables in Hive.
-Requires database with `hive` table manager defined.
+Requires a database configuration entry with `hive` table manager defined.
  * `JDBCTableDefinition` - allowing defining table in JDBC databases.
-Requires database with `jdbc` table manager defined.
+Requires a database configuration entry with `jdbc` table manager defined.

-Remark: If multiple table managers for the same type are defined in the configuration, you have to provide
+Remark: If multiple table managers of the same type (e.g. hive) are defined in the configuration, you have to provide
         database name explicitly in `ImmutableHiveTableRequirement`.

 ###### HiveTableDefinition

 `HiveTableDefinition` include name, schema and dataSource.
-`HiveTableDefinitionBuilder` can be use to create new definition.
+`HiveTableDefinitionBuilder` can be use to create new table definition.
 You need to provide:
  * DDL template containing following template placeholders:
    * `%NAME%` - table name in hive
    * `%LOCATION%` - data location on HDFS